-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
+Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
 1 6.
-1. Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware d- C1+ > d- C1+ Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default -1-+f>-1-+f Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
-There are other ways to select the platform (see Change the Platform used to Build the Firmware and the Virtual Device) Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
-There are other ways to select res- ident applications (see Resident Applications) Application (WPK) Linked into the firmware only as resident application. systemapp-fw->application
+1. Add-On Library ( JAR Embedded in the firmware only, not in the Virtual Dedefault->default ) vice vdruntime->default Add-On Library ( JAR Embedded in the Virtual Device only, not in the ) firmware 1.6.
+11.6.
+1. Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default->default; ) vdruntime->default -1-+f>-1-+fD Platform ( JPF ) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Change the Platform used to Build the Firmware and the Virtual Device) Runtime Environ- See Runtime Environment kernelapi->default ment ( JAR ) Application ( WPK ) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
+There are other ways to select res- ident applications (see Resident Applications ) Application ( WPK ) Linked into the firmware only as resident application. systemapp-fw->application